Napier ship fire: Vessel stays put at port as inquiry continues - NZ Herald

-Stricken ship the Kota Bahagia remained at Napier Port's No 4 late yesterday with little indication of when it may move or depart, following an explosive fire in a hold on Friday.
+Stricken ship the Kota Bahagia remains at Napier Port's No 4 with little indication of when it may move or depart, following an explosive fire in a hold on Friday.

 The 9-year-old, 161m Singapore-registered general cargo vessel berthed on arrival from Chinese port Dalian on Thursday and had been scheduled to sail for China, via Australian port Geelong, by noon on Sunday.